ml-tooling/ml-workspace/README.md

 <img src="./docs/images/feature-tensorboard-overview.png" />

 > ℹ️ _Tensorboard can be used in combination with many other ML frameworks besides Tensorflow.
 By using the [tensorboardX](https://github.com/lanpa/tensorboardX) library you can log basically from any python based library.
-Also, PyTorch has a direct tensorboard integration as described [here](https://pytorch.org/docs/stable/tensorboard.html)._
+Also, PyTorch has a direct Tensorboard integration as described [here](https://pytorch.org/docs/stable/tensorboard.html)._

 ### SSH Access